BatchDrake/suscan/README.md

 Even though you can set a bunch of modulation parameters for the channel, for every channel you must define at least two: the **baudrate** and the **constellation type**. **If one of these two is missing, the demodulator will not know when to sample the received signal or how to track the carrier frequency in order to retrieve the variations of the signal phase, and you will not be able to demodulate anything.**

-## First step: finding the baudrate of the signal
+## Step 1: finding the baudrate of the signal
 SUScan provides three ways to detect the baudrate of the signal:
 * **Cyclostationary analysis + autocorrelation technique**: Also known as non-linear baudrate detection ([paper here](https://www.iasj.net/iasj?func=fulltext&aId=51991)).
 This method usually produces the best estimate.
 However, if there is not enough significate, it will fail.
 You can perform this detection by clicking on "Detect baudrate (cyclo)" under the "Clock control" (right side of the window).
 * **Fast autocorrelation**: It computes an averaged autocorrelation function of the channel signal and returns the inverse of the delay of the first local minimum.
 The intuition behind this method is the following: if the symbol probability distribution is flat enough (which is usually true, as PSK signals are usually scrambler), the signal will not be correlated at all with itself delayed one symbol.
 However, this method provides a rough estimate as it depends on the number of coefficients of the autocorrelion function buffer.
 You can perform this detection by clocking on "Detect baudrate (FAC)"